javaee-samples/javaee8-samples/README.md

       Useful for CI servers.
 The Payara version that's used can be set via the ``payara.version`` property.
       This is the default profile and does not have to be specified explicitly.

-  * ``payara-embedded``
+   * ``payara-micro-managed``

-      This profile uses the Payara embedded server and runs in the same JVM as the TestClass.
+      This profile will install Payara Micro and start up the jar per sample.
-      Useful for development, but has the downside of server startup per sample.
+      Useful for CI servers.
+The Payara Micro version that's used can be set via the ``payara.micro.version`` property.

   * ``payara-remote``